Hugh Trenchard, 1st Viscount Trenchard: Later inter-war years

 With Hankey and his ban on inter-service disputes gone, the Navy again campaigned for their own air service.
 The idea of transferring the Fleet Air Arm from Air Ministry to Admiralty control was raised and although Trenchard opposed the move in the Lords, in the Press and in private conversations, he now lacked the influence to prevent the transfer, which took place in 1937.
 Beyond politics, he took on the Chairmanship of the United Africa Company, with its attendant financial income, which had sought out Trenchard because of his West African knowledge and experience.
 In 1936 he was upgraded from Baron to Viscount Trenchard.

 From late 1936 to 1939 he spent much of his time travelling overseas on behalf of the companies who employed him as a director.
 During one visit to Germany in the summer of 1937 he was hosted at a dinner by Hermann Göring, the Commander-in-Chief of Nazi Germany's newly created Luftwaffe.
 Although the evening started in a cordial fashion, it ended in a confrontation, with Göring announcing that "one day German might will make the whole world tremble".
-Trenchard replying that Göring "must be off his head".
+Trenchard replied that Göring "must be off his head".
 In 1937 Newall was appointed Chief of the Air Staff and Trenchard did not hesitate in criticising him.
 As an ardent supporter of the bomber, Trenchard found much to disagree with in the air expansion programme, its emphasis on defensive fighter aircraft, and he wrote about it directly to the Cabinet.
 Trenchard offered his services to the Government on at least two occasions but they were not accepted.